Thank you for your interest in the Summer Program in Venice!

 In Paris, students will choose between living in a student residence hall in single rooms or being placed in Arabic-speaking homestays or finding their own housing.
 Please note that Paris housing fees are NOT included in the program fee below.

-*Includes housing in Amman, but not in Paris.
+*Covers tuition, $550 housing fee in Amman, but not Paris

 ***Required of any student who withdraws from program once registered